DataStax-Academy/zdm-scenario-katapod/cleanup.md

 docker volume rm ${VOLUME_CASSANDRA_ORIGIN_1}
 ```

-_Well, this is really the end.
+_🗒️ Well, this is really the end.
 Time to wrap it up._

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">